kaisheng1/next-auth-boilerplate/README.md

 ## Environment

 Follow .env.example to create your own .env.local.
 The Github provider requires client id and secret, so you should authorise the app with your Github [here](https://github.com/settings/applications/new).
+The authorization callback should be {appUrl}/api/auth/callback/github.

 ## Database (Prisma)